Morisena (castra): Development and function

 In the course of the Second Dacian War (105-106 AD) Trajan also occupied the areas north of Mureș and incorporated them into the new province of Dacia Superior.
 On the territory of today's Cetate, the Roman army built a fort, which at first was probably occupied by a legionary exile.
 A civil settlement (vicus or canabae) soon developed in the vicinity of the fort, whose ancient name was passed down as Morisena ("Castrum iuxta Morisium" = fort on the Mures).
 The fort and settlement probably existed until the early 3rd century AD.

 The auxiliary cohort, probably stationed here later, was responsible for monitoring and securing the road connection from Micia to Partiscum, which ran northwest along the southern bank of the river Mureș.

 Finds

 The site was not systematically examined.
-So far only small findings have been recovered, brick stamps of Legio XIII Gemina seem to at least confirm the identification of the site as a Roman military complex.
+So far only small finds have been recovered, brick stamps of Legio XIII Gemina seem to at least confirm the identification of the site as a Roman military complex.
 The fortification was probably built in the early 2nd century by a vexillation of this legion.
 Reading finds and brick stamps can be found today in the Banat National Museum (Muzeul Național al Banatului), Timișoara.

 From this site two inscriptions were recovered: